 You’ve probably heard about autism and dyslexia but how about Developmental Language Disorder (DLD)?
-With 1 in 14 children having DLD, it is time we talk more about this hidden but common lifelong condition.
+With 1 in 14 people having DLD, it is time we talk more about this hidden but common lifelong condition.

 DLD causes difficulties with speaking and understanding for no known reason.
 There are serious and long-term impacts, as it puts children at greater risk of failing at school and struggling with mental health and future employment.
-The biggest challenge with DLD is you can’t tell by looking at a person that they have DLD and therefore, they often get overlooked for support.
+The biggest challenge with DLD is you can’t tell by looking at a person that they have DLD and therefore, DLD individuals often get overlooked for support.

 Know the facts about DLD

-What are the signs of DLD in a child?
+What are the signs of DLD?

 What can you do?

 If you don’t have a speech pathologist at your school, try Speech Pathology Australia’s Find a Speech Pathologist page or Google ‘speech pathology services near me’.
 You can self-refer to many speech pathology services, but you may also like to speak to your GP who may be able to help you access a Chronic Disease Management plan through Medicare.
 Write down your concerns about the child’s language, literacy and learning to share with the speech pathologist.